Crash Courses

 What are Crash Courses?

 SciLine has helped thousands of journalists add small but important doses of science to their local news stories.
-This free one-hour “crash course”—designed specifically for local and general assignment reporters—taught basic principles about how science works and ways it can be used to strengthen virtually any news story.
+Now, we’re offering a FREE one-hour “crash course”—designed specifically for local and general assignment reporters—to teach basic principles about how science works and ways it can be used to strengthen virtually any news story.

-Former longtime Washington Post science reporter Rick Weiss and Ph.D. neuroscientist Dr. Tori Espensen together laid out key do’s, don’ts, and pitfalls to watch for when including science in your news reporting.
+Freelance science reporter Elena Renken and Ph.D. neuroscientist Dr. Tori Espensen will together lay out key do’s, don’ts, and pitfalls to watch for when including science in your news reporting.
 Among the topics covered:

 • Knowing whether and how science can enhance your story;